crashub/mod-shell/README.md

     % bus subscribe screen

-## Creating custom commands in Groovy
+## Creating custom commands in Groovy or Java

 Pretty much like the first example, however we add the current directory under the "cmd" key in the configuration: